Distributed ADMM with linear updates over directed networks: Introduction

 Distributed optimization problems have been widely studied in the literature.
-Existing methods for solving these problems can be broadly classified into two types: gradient-descent-based primal methods \cite{nedich_broadcast_based_opt,nedich_subgradient_push,nedich_push_pull,nedich_dig,makhdoumi_bal_weights} and Lagrangian-based dual-ascent methods \cite{wei_async_admm,ozdaglar_admm,panda}.
-While most of the methods in the literature assume that the communication network is undirected \cite{nedich_broadcast_based_opt,wei_async_admm,ozdaglar_admm,panda}, in practice, the network can be directed if, for example, the broadcast range of the agents is different or due to varying levels of interference in the network.
-Extension of distributed optimization methods, which work for undirected graphs, to directed graphs is not straightforward and requires some novel concepts.
-Recently, gradient-descent methods for directed networks have been proposed using concepts such as balancing weights \cite{makhdoumi_bal_weights}, push-sum \cite{nedich_subgradient_push}, push-DIGing (distributed in-exact gradient tracking) \cite{nedich_dig} etc. On the other hand, there is little work on Lagrangian-based dual-ascent methods for directed graphs.
-Recently, a dual-ascent method called PANDA (primarily averaged network dual ascent) \cite{panda} was proposed, which can be extended to directed graphs if the weight matrix involved in the mixing of iterates is chosen appropriately.
+Existing methods for solving these problems can be broadly classified into two types: gradient-descent-based primal methods \cite{nedich_subgradient_push,nedich_dig,makhdoumi_bal_weights} and Lagrangian-based dual-ascent methods \cite{wei_async_admm,ozdaglar_admm,panda,dcdistadmm}.
+While most of the methods in the literature assume that the communication network is undirected \cite{wei_async_admm,ozdaglar_admm,panda}, i.e., communication links between agents are bidirectional; in practice, the network is often directed, i.e., the links are unidirectional.
+This can occur, for example, if two agents have different broadcast ranges.
+Generalizing distributed optimization algorithms, which work for undirected graphs, to directed graphs is not straightforward, and in the past has required the introduction of some novel concepts.
+For example, gradient-descent methods were generalized to directed networks by introducing new concepts such as balancing weights \cite{makhdoumi_bal_weights}, push-sum \cite{nedich_subgradient_push}, push-DIGing (Distributed In-exact Gradient tracking) \cite{nedich_dig} etc. On the other hand, there has been less progress in generalizing Lagrangian-based methods to directed graphs.

-A special type of Lagrangian-based dual-ascent method is the alternating direction method of multipliers (ADMM).
-ADMM enjoys the benefit of dual-decomposition given by a standard dual-ascent method, while the presence of an additional penalty term in the Lagrangian gives ADMM superior convergence properties in practice \cite{boyd_admm}.
-ADMM has been studied long back, e.g., in the 1980s \cite{gabay_admm}, but there has been a recent surge in its popularity due to its numerous applications in various distributed optimization problems such as low-rank matrix estimation \cite{mardani_admm_rank_min}, optimal power flow \cite{erseghe_admm_power}, covariance matrix estimation \cite{zare_admm_covariance} etc. See the tutorial \cite{boyd_admm} for other applications.
-Although the implementation of ADMM for distributed optimization is well-studied for undirected graphs \cite{wei_async_admm,ozdaglar_admm}, an extension to directed graphs is non-existent in the literature as mentioned in \cite{nedich_dig}.
-As far as we know, ours is the first paper which proposes such an extension.